bobbajs/typeahead/README.md

 # typeahead
-Simple typeahead implementation in JS
+Simple typeahead implementation in pure vanilla JS
 * Fetch a list of countries
 * Keyboard friendly